Daiquiri

 What type of rum is best for a Daiquiri?

-Can I use fresh lime juice instead of bottled lime juice?
+Can I use bottled lime juice instead of fresh lime juice?

-What is the origin of the Daiquiri?
+What is the origin of the Daiquiri cocktail?

-How can I make a frozen Daiquiri?
+Is it possible to make a frozen Daiquiri?